 If you're like most small business owners, you have an accountant that you meet with to get your annual taxes done.
 Because you don't meet regularly outside of that time, you hesitate to reach out before tax season.
 Your accountant seems very busy and may even charge by the minute if you call them, so you want to ensure that you're only reaching out when necessary.

-Reaching out for help prior to a business decision – even a small one – can result in tax savings, cost cutting, or increased profitability.
-Here are 3 times to reach out to your accountant, or invest in a new one who will help grow your business.
+Accountants can help you beyond just filing annual taxes, and you should consider them a financial partner.
+Reaching out for help prior to a business decision – even a small one – can result in tax savings, cost cutting, and increased profitability.

 1. You’ve fallen behind on your books.